Puppetry: Germany and Austria

 There is a long tradition of puppetry in Germany and Austria.
 Much of it derives from the 16th-century tradition of the Italian commedia dell'arte.
 The German version of the British character of 'Punch' is called Kasperle of Kaspar while Judy is called Grete.
 In the 18th century, operas were specifically composed for marionette puppets.
 Gluck, Haydn, de Falla and Respighi all composed adult operas for marionettes.

 In 1855, Count Franz Pocci founded the Munich Marionette Theatre.
 A German dramatist, poet, painter and composer, Pocci wrote 40 puppet plays for his theatre.
 Albrecht Roser has made a considerable impact with his marionettes in Stuttgart.
 His characters Clown Gustaf and Grandmother are well-known.
 Grandmother, while outwardly charming, is savagely humorous in her observations about all aspects of society and the absurdities of life.

 In Lindau, the Lindau Marionette Opera was founded in 2000 by Bernard Leismueller and Ralf Hechelmann.
 The company performs a large number of operas as well as a marionette ballet, Swan Lake.

-In Augsburg, the historic Augsburg Marionette Theatre was founded in 1943 by Walter Oehmichen.
+In Augsburg, the Augsburg Marionette Theatre was founded in 1943 by Walter Oehmichen.
 It continues to this day along with an adjoining puppet museum under the grandsons of the founder, Klaus Marschall and Juergen Marschall.

-Much earlier in nearby Salzburg, Austria, the Salzburg Marionette Theatre was founded in 1913 by Professor Anton Aicher and is world-famous.
+Much earlier in nearby Salzburg, Austria, the Salzburg Marionette Theatre was founded in 1913 by Professor Anton Aicher.
 The Salzburg Marionette Theatre still continues the tradition of presenting full-length opera using marionettes in their own purpose built theatre until recently under the direction of Gretl Aicher.
 It performs mainly operas such as Die Fledermaus and The Magic Flute and a small number of ballets such as The Nutcracker.
-The Salzburg Marionette Theatre productions are aimed for adults although children are of course welcome.

 There is also a marionette theatre at Schoenbrunn Palace in Vienna founded by Christine Hierzer-Riedler and Werner Hierzer over 40 years ago.
 The marionette theatre performs world famous operas, musicals and fairy tales.